TobseF/bomb-client/README.md

 ## [📚 Bomb Instruction Manual](https://github.com/TobseF/its-exit-game-bomb/releases/download/v0.0.1/Bomb.Instruction.Manual.pdf)
 The players read the [Bomb Instruction Manual](https://github.com/TobseF/its-exit-game-bomb/releases/download/v0.0.1/Bomb.Instruction.Manual.pdf) which helps them to solve the included tests.
 Print it for them.
-⚠ This README contains information which should not visible for the ExitGame players.
+⚠ This README and the git repository contain information which should not visible for the ExitGame players.

 ## 📱 Bomb App
 The players solve the puzzle by trigger unit tests which access the bombs REST API.